kingknight07/Crop-Recommendation-System/README.md

 ![Feature Importance](images/importance.png)

-This graph shows the importance of different features (such as soil pH, temperature, etc.) in making accurate predictions.
-Higher bars indicate more influential features.
+This graph shows the importance of different features (such as soil pH, temperature etc.) in making accurate predictions.
+Higher bars indicate more important features.